juanpgomezg/juanpgomezg/README.md

 👨‍💻 I am a **Data Engineer | Data Analyst | Future developer** with a great passion for **Programming, Machine Learning, and AI**.
 🔍 I look forward to specialize in **programming, data pipelines, ETL processes, cloud computing AWS, and analytics**.
-📊 I enjoy **visualizing data and discovering insights** to drive business decisions.
+📊 I enjoy **visualizing data and discovering insights** to drive business decisions, as well as **making tasks easier through programming**.
 📡 I currently work with **Python, SQL, Spark, Power BI, and AI-driven technologies** and I am immerse in a deep learning of other skills and techonologies.

 ---